 How to Make Sinigang na Isda sa Kamias

 Sinigang is a popular soup or stew distinguished by its sour taste.
-It is one of the most famous Filipino dishes and is closely related to the Malaysian dish singgang.
+It is one of the most famous and a must try delicious Filipino food that is closely related to the Malaysian dish singgang.
 But even with its overseas influence, sinigang has a long history that traces back to the early periods in Luzon.
 Other versions can be found in Visayas and Mindanao, with ginger used as an additional ingredient.
 Fish sauce can be used as a condiment for the stew as well.

 The sourness of the sinigang is from its ingredients such as calamansi, guava, santol, and bilimbi (otherwise known as kamias in the Philippines).
 Today, you’re in for a real treat because you’re about to learn how to make sinigang na isda (fish sinigang) at home.
 Hot and savory, this dish is perfect when it is freezing cold outside!